ArsenijN/HDDRAY/README.md

 - if no errors occured and latency doesn't exceed specified limits, go to the next sector

 Workout mode:
-- works only after running "" mode
+- works only after running any other mode
-- reads listed sectors from ".txt" and "trains" this sectors
+- reads listed sectors from  `list of recovered sectors.txt` and "trains" this sectors
 - optionally bad sectors can be "trained" (usually this will not restore this sector, but you can try)
 - unstable sectors will be "trained" and if successed - listed as "good/healthy"